knavesec/Max/README.md

 * `add-note` will set a note on all object, it's found in the BloodHound GUI.
 This can also be retrieved via the `get-notes` flag in the `get-info` module
 * `FILENAME` contents must include FQDN similar to the naming style of BloodHound objects.
 For more info see the "Object Files & Specification" section

+Query being run: ```MATCH (n) WHERE n.name="uname" SET n.highvalue=true RETURN n```

 #### Module: query

-For the advanced BloodHound user, experience with Cypher queries required
+For the advanced BloodHound user, experience with Cypher queries required.
+Allows for running raw Cypher queries and returning the output to the terminal

 ```
 python3 max.py query -h